 Triple Blend Flakes Sea Seasoning in bulk packaging is a combination of three delicious and nutritious sea vegetables: dulse (Palmaria palmata), laver (Porphyra umbilicalus), and sea lettuce (Ulva spp.).
-Triple Blend Flakes are colorful, easy to add to any dish, and loaded with savory umami flavor!
+Product sold in bulk packaging is not for resale.* Triple Blend Flakes are colorful, easy to add to any dish, and loaded with savory umami flavor!
 Bulk packaging lets you re-fill your shakers as needed, with less waste.
 Our sea vegetables are sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and contaminants.
 Also available as a shaker.

 - Certified Organic